pmbstyle/ai-apply-assist/README.md

 **Note**: If you get a "no such table" error when testing the API, make sure you've run the database migrations above.

-6. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-The backend will be available at `http://localhost:3000`

 ### Frontend Setup